 When/how will I find out if my laboratory exchange was funded?

-Laboratory exchange applications are evaluated on an ongoing basis, and we encourage you to apply at least several months before the requested exchange date.
-You will be emailed directly by the RCN about the status of your application within one month.
+Laboratory exchange applications are evaluated on an ongoing basis (upon receipt).
+We encourage you to apply at least several months before the planned travel will take place.
+You will be contacted by the RCN upon applying, and we will keep you updated on the status of your application.